pmeller/recruitment-assignment-movie-search-react-app/README.md

 - **General refactoring** - The code was never peer reviewed so it definetely contains a lot of flaws.
 - **Bundle size optimization** - Application size could be reduced.
 - **Routing** - Update URL in browser bar when changing a query.
+- **RWD optimization** - Some aspects of RWD could be optimized, for example better image handling for different resolutions and screens with higher pixel density (e.g. Retina), current solution uses the same poster resolution for every screen size